-- Grants (do not have to be repaid unless you stop attending) - Student Loans (must be repaid) - Student Employment (you work and earn money to help pay for school)
+- Grants (do not have to be repaid unless you stop attending - see information on Return of Title IV funds) - Student Loans (must be repaid) - Student Employment (you work and earn money to help pay for college)

-Information about the specific types of grants, loans, and student employment available may be obtained at www.gtc.edu/financialaid or Student Services.
+Information about the specific types of grants, loans, and student employment available may be obtained at gtc.edu/ financialaid.
 Financial aid information may be subject to change at any time due to change in federal, state, or sponsoring agency regulations.